 The house was sold online by the Upshur descendants to Suzanne Skinner, PhD, a holistic doctor who became the fourth owner of the house.
 She moved to Leland from California, bringing a large collection of furniture and artifacts.
 Her friend, Lonnie Miller of Missouri, also moved into the house to help Dr. Skinner manage her vast collection.
 Dr. Skinner died of an infection quite suddenly in 2009, and Lonnie Miller inherited the house from her, becoming the fifth owner.

 The Thompson House was sold in 2013 to a group of six local investors, some being Stovall cousins of the Thompson family.
 The new owners are Jody and Kicky Stovall, E. L. and Mary Boteler, Hartwell and Jodie Huddleston, Kenner and Stephanie Patton, Ron and Kea Cassada, and Lee and Hardie Frankel.
-It has been totally renovated, and is now both a Bed and Breakfast and event location.
+It has been totally renovated, and is now both an Inn and Event Venue.
 It has been named “The Thompson House,” and opened for business in June 2013, with Charlotte Buchanan as Innkeeper.

 —Dorothy Dickins O’Neill